 Does that sound like the spa experience you were going for?
 No?
 In that case, we have some advice for you when it comes to deciding on how many jets you want to have in your new spa.

-Often we think “the more the merrier” when it comes to jets in a spa, but that’s not always the case.
-When it comes to selecting the amount of jets you want your spa to have, it’s better to go with the mindset of “quality not quantity.”
+Often we think “the more the merrier” when it comes to hot tub jets.
+But that’s not always the case.
+When it comes to selecting the amount of jets you want your spa to have, it’s better to go with the mindset of “quality over quantity.”

-Getting a relaxing, refreshing hydrotherapy massage from your spa doesn’t require more jets; it requires fewer jets that are designed to give you the therapeutic massage experience you’re looking for.
+Getting a relaxing, refreshing hydrotherapy massage from your hot tub doesn’t require more jets; it requires properly placed jets that are designed to give you the therapeutic massage experience you’re looking for.
 So, in your spa search, research the kind of jets you want and need, as opposed to how many jets you want instead.

 If you’re an athlete in need of a spa that gives a deeper, more invigorating hydromassage, look for a spa with stronger jets specially designed to target certain muscle groups.
-Or if you’re looking to buy a spa to recline in and relax with a soft massage, go for a spa with gentler jets and a lounge seat.
-If you’re in need of various levels of hydromassage, consider getting a spa with adjustable jets.
+If you’re looking to buy a hot tub to recline in and relax with a soft massage, go for a hot tub with gentler jets and a lounge seat.
+Or, if you’re in need of various levels of hydromassage, consider getting a spa with adjustable jets.

 According to Hot Spring®, “If you are after a seriously enjoyable hydromassage experience, choose a brand that offers a number of different jet types: big, pulsating jets for larger muscle groups in your back and shoulders; powerful directional jets to loosen up a sore neck or work out tired calf muscles; and a strong jetstream to soothe aching feet.”

 With this in mind, each Hot Spring spa has been specially designed to maximize comfort and provide all the benefits of a hydromassage, without adding too many extra jets in the process.
 Plus, their jets are adjustable, so you can get whatever level of hydromassage you want or need.